Dan5ku/blog-comparison-react-vue-angular/README.md

 Conclusion:

-React: Flexible but relies on external solutions for large apps.
+**React**: Flexible but relies on external solutions for large apps.

-Vue: Offers Vuex for large applications, built-in reactivity for smaller apps.
+**Vue**: Offers Vuex for large applications, built-in reactivity for smaller apps.

-Angular: Uses services and external libraries like NgRx for complex state management.
+**Angular**: Uses services and external libraries like NgRx for complex state management.

 ## 4. Template Syntax